venturadan/startup/notes.md

 		forms: instead of post/get (which goes away and returns), we now can just use JS right in the browser something related too JSON?
 	23. you can hover over stuff and it will link you to MDN reference page
-	24. will VS Code run from command line with "code"?
-If not, get that set up
 	25. learn about web scraping (and how it relates to JS and browsers)
 	26. rmdir -rf simon will delete files if not empty